swapnilogale/rounded/invoices/using-the-invoice-editor-page.md

 # Using the Invoice options

-Once you have [created an invoice](/welcome-to-rounded/are-you-ready-to-invoice-your-clients.md), you can use one or more of the Invoice options, before you send the invoice to the client.
+You can use the invoice options available in Rounded to manage your invoices.

 ![](/assets/Inv_options.png)